 A: I use the Tiffany Method of stained glass soldering.
 The metal is a lead-free, nickel-free blend of silver and tin that melts at a lower temperature, allowing me to encase natural objects that are sensitive to heat.

-All of the earring findings, ring, and bracelet metal is oxidized sterling silver.
+All of the earring findings, ring, and bracelet metal are oxidized sterling silver.
 The chain and findings are nickel-free.

 Q: Do you accept custom orders?

 A: Please note we only work on very specific curated custom options.
 The criteria for customization is the element used, such as ashes, snakeskin shed or feathers from a beloved pet, etc

 Customization that is not available includes: shape, size, and metal color of the piece.
 We work in an existing range of shape and size that is dependent on the availability and limits of the materials that we use.

 Custom designs take 4-6 weeks to create.
 The custom fee is $60 in addition to the price of the design, plush shipping and tax, if appropriate.
 We ask for all payment for custom orders to be paid in advance before we make the piece.
 The best way to begin the custom process is to contact us here.

 Q: What soldering iron do you use?
 What type of metal is it?
 Where do you get your glass?

 A: I get a lot of inquiries about techniques and tools and appreciate others wanting to spread their creative wings, but I am certainly no expert and my business is not set up for teaching at this time.
-I took one workshop 7 years ago and have learned by trial an error over the many years.
+I took one workshop 11 years ago and have learned by trial and error over many years.
 A great place to start is delphiglass.com, they have a lot of supplies and tools.
 I also recommend checking out your local stained glass store if possible, as most folks in those business roles are more than happy to share their knowledge.

 Good luck to you and all of your creative endeavors.